MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-container-instances-as-jenkins-build-agent.md

 To test the build job and observe Azure Container Instances manually start a build.

 1. Select **Build Now** to start a build job.
-Once the job starts you see a job status:
+Once the job starts you see a job status.

 1. Click build **#1** in the **Build History**.